Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: Introduction

-Therefore, this work does not bring alternative content to SR, but on the contrary, it solves the above-mentioned issues in an orthodox but original way.
-It has the following division of contents: sections I-V constitute a strictly historical introduction, sections VI-VIII present the status quo of the subject matter and sections IX-XIV present the developments made by the author.
+Therefore, this work does not introduce alternative content to SR. On the contrary, it deepens the conceptual apparatus and solves the above-mentioned problems in an orthodox, but original way.
+It has the following division of contents: sections I--V constitute a strictly historical introduction, sections VI--VIII present the {\it status quo} of the subject matter and sections IX--XIV present the developments made by the author.
+The historical part contains original and precise analysis of pioneering research, e.g. the Kaufmann mass measurement experiment or various Einstein mass definitions.
+The {\it status quo} presentation contains a description of the criticism and polemical disputes.
+The author's results are confronted with contemporary results.